Won Buddhism: Background

-Korea does not have a single dominant religion.
 Buddhism was introduced to the Korean peninsula in the fourth century CE.
-During the Joseon dynasty (1392–1910), Confucianism became the predominant belief system and Buddhism was repressed.
-Christianity—initially Catholicism and later Protestantism—was introduced in the late 19th century.
+During the Joseon dynasty (1392–1910), Confucianism became the predominant belief system and Buddhism was suppressed.
+Christianity — initially Catholicism and later Protestantism—was introduced in the late 19th century.
 Under Japanese occupation (1910–1945), Japanese-oriented Buddhism became prominent in part to counter Christianity's influence.
 Concurrently during the late 19th/early 20th centuries, new movements arose in Korean Buddhism to reform its traditional elements or form a "new Buddhism", e.g., Won Buddhism.

 Won Buddhism is a modern Buddhist tradition that emerged in Korea.
 The term won, meaning "circle" in Korean, symbolizes the unity of the world and its inhabitants.
 This spiritual practice seeks to harmonize scientific and economic progress with personal development and ethical values.
 Established by Sotaesan, who achieved enlightenment in 1916, Won Buddhism was created as a response to the realization that materialistic pursuits were diminishing the human spirit.
 Sotaesan advocated a return to spiritual fulfillment and communal living.
 His vision led to a reformation of traditional Buddhist principles, blending them with contemporary needs.

 Won Buddhism emphasizes a holistic approach, integrating spirituality with scientific understanding, moral principles with social justice, gender equality, and religious practices with everyday life.
 Practitioners of Won Buddhism engage in meditation before a won, or circle, rather than traditional Buddhist images.
 This practice underscores the concept of universal unity and reflects a commitment to merging scientific and economic advancement with personal wisdom and social responsibility.
-Sotaesan’s creation of Won Buddhism is regarded as an evolution of Buddhist teachings, designed to make them more relevant and accessible to modern society.
+Sotaesan's creation of Won Buddhism is regarded as an evolution of Buddhist teachings, designed to make them more relevant and accessible to modern society.
 This approach aims to update and revitalize the teachings of Buddhism for contemporary understanding.